kytrinyx/teco/README.md

-# xSLUG
+# xTECO

-Exercism problems in LANGUAGE.
+Exercism problems in TECO.

 ## TODO

-_Document how to contribute to the LANGUAGE track._
+_Document how to contribute to the TECO track._

 ## Contributing Guide